mila411/rust-kafka-like/README.md

 # rust kafka-like

 ⚠️⚠️⚠️<br>
-This is a toy I created to play with Rust and kubernetes.
+This is a toy I created to play with Rust.
 Please note that it lacks many features that are Production Ready<br>
 ⚠️⚠️⚠️

 This is a Rust implementation of a distributed messaging system.
 It uses a simple design inspired by Apache Kafka.
 It simply records messages to local files.